mdelaurentis/fasta-parser/README.markdown

 `running parse_fasta index` at the command line).
 To index the file, the parser simply traverses through the file and records the byte offset of the start of each entry.
-It stores on disk an array mapping the entries sequence number in the file to its byte offset.
+It stores on disk an array mapping the entry's sequence number in the file to its byte offset.
 Once a file is indexed, the parser handles requests for a particular entry by seeking to that point in the file rather than reading in the whole file.